VMworld EMEA 2015 – Tips & Tricks

 Use large luggage – when you visit the Solution Exchange you will get a lot of vendor swag especially T-shirts you have to carry home! 🙂

 Schedule your session – When scheduling your sessions do not schedule to many sessions.
 You will have long walks between the sessions especially at the EMEA conference and you will do other stuff beside sessions like visiting the Solution Exchange, doing some labs or get in touch with other people.
+Remember that all sessions are recorded and will be available for all attendees as well as for all VMUG advantage subscribers.

 Get a Twitter account – it’s easier to get in touch and follow people.
 You will also get a lot of information when using twitter e.g. new blog posts or information about parties at VMworld.